Call: Artist in Residence

 - Desk space and library log-in

-- Opportunities for pop-up exhibition and/or collaboration with exhibition centers in Malmö.
+- Opportunities for pop-up exhibitions and/or collaboration with exhibition centers in Malmö.

-- The opportunity to be in Malmö, a youthful city with a lively contemporary art scene.
+- The opportunity to be in Malmö, a youthful city with a lively contemporary art scene (museums and galleries, both traditional and community-driven).

 How to apply